AntoniFabioni/Image-Processing/README.md

 # Image-Processing
 Powerful ways to play with pixels!!
-Might require some "tricks" to get working properly (experimemtal!) :)
+Might require some "tricks" to get working properly :)